dot

 What Does Eco-Friendly Mean?

-While the concept of eco-friendly is simple enough to grasp, unfortunately, the term is often too broad and ambiguous, making it a go-to word used in greenwashing and other less-than-ethical practices—precisely why the Federal Trade Commission (FTC) has established guidelines for companies claiming to be eco-friendly.
+While the concepts of eco-friendly and sustainability are simple enough to grasp, unfortunately, the terms are often too broad and ambiguous, often leading to greenwashing and sometimes other less-than-ethical practices—precisely why the Federal Trade Commission (FTC) has established guidelines for companies claiming to be eco-friendly.

 The FTC’s Green Guides, as they are referred to, advise businesses to